What is bioremediation?

 How long does it take?

-Biological activity starts immediately, but visible results can take weeks, or even months for microbes to clean up a site depending on the amount of contamination.
-Primary influential factors are the volume of contaminants, number of microbes present, and environmental conditions mentioned above.
+The biological activity starts immediately, but visible results can take weeks, or even months for microbes to clean up a site depending on the amount of contamination.
+Primary influential factors are the volume of contaminants, the number of microbes present, and the environmental conditions mentioned above.

 Bioremediation on concrete: